G Lydian Scale

 How is G Lydian different from G major?

 G Lydian has a raised 4th (C♯) while G major has a perfect 4th (C).
-Otherwise, the two scales are identical.
+Aside from this difference, the two scales share the same notes.

 What is the parent scale of G Lydian?

 D major.
-G Lydian uses the same notes as D major, but starts on its fourth degree (G).
+G Lydian uses the same notes as D major, but starts on its 4th degree (G).

 Summary: G Lydian Scale